itenium-be/Git-NumberedAdd/README.md

 # Start with
 Git-NumberedStatus # Alias: gs
 # to see the git status -s with added indexes
+# Use `gs -u` to see all added files in new directories

 # And continue with
 Git-NumberedAdd # Alias: ga